Marketers Need to Learn Some Data Skills

-The above data may live in relational databases, or email inboxes, or in external websites.
-They may be the structured data in an application database or spreadsheet, or the unstructured data in a web log file or in an email discussion forum, or the external data available only via API’s or web crawling.
+The above data may live in relational databases, email inboxes, or in external websites.
+They may be the structured data in an application database or spreadsheet, the unstructured data in a web log file or in an email discussion forum, or the external data available only via API or web crawling.
 Whoever can tie all these data sources together in order to thoroughly understand the customer’s past, present, and predicted future will be someone greatly sought after.
-Big Data is not only about the fast growing data volumes, but also the complexity of the multitude of different data sources.
+Big Data is not only about the fast-growing data volumes but also the complexity of the multitude of different data sources.

 How Does Hadoop Help?

 This is where Hadoop provides a solution for Big Data.
 Hadoop is free open-source software, usually run on clusters of cheap commodity servers, that provides a scalable way to store and retrieve such massive volumes and complexities of data.
-Although Hadoop is not intended to run critical financial applications, Hadoop is ideal for batch number crunching and data analysis, especially of web logs.
-At this time, regular Hadoop does not offer the transactional data integrity that a traditional relational database provides (ask a DBA about ACID-compliance).
+Although Hadoop is not intended to run critical financial applications, Hadoop is ideal for batch number crunching and data analysis, especially for weblogs.
+At this time, regular Hadoop does not offer the transactional data integrity that a traditional relational database provides (ask a DBA about ACID compliance).

 Hadoop by itself won’t give you all the answers.
-You’ll still need analysts to run statistical analysis to interpret what happened and why, as well as data scientists to build predictive models of people’s behaviors.
-However, Hadoop does enable the marketing and analytics teams now to have the ability to leverage Big Data, and allow them to dream big.
+You’ll still need analysts to run statistical analyses to interpret what happened and why, as well as data scientists to build predictive models of people’s behaviours.
+However, Hadoop does enable the marketing and analytics teams now to have the ability to leverage Big Data and allow them to dream big.